 Alabama native Austin Pledger started taking the antipsychotic Risperdal in 2002, when he was 8 years old, to treat autism symptoms.
 By the time he was a teenager, Pledger had been diagnosed with gynecomastia, the abnormal development of breasts in men.
-Reportedly, Pledger's breasts reached size 46DD.
-Instead of suffering in silence, the patient and his mother sought justice, as Risperdal clients of the law firm of Reich & Binstock also have done.
-And two months ago, a jury saw things Pledger's way.
+Reportedly, Pledger’s breasts reached size 46DD.
+Instead of suffering in silence, the patient and his mother sought justice, as Houston Risperdal cases of the law firm of Reich & Binstock also have done.
+And two months ago, a jury saw things Pledger’s way.

 Pledger filed one of more than a thousand Risperdal lawsuits at a Philadelphia trial court against the drug’s manufacturer, Johnson & Johnson-owned Janssen Pharmaceuticals.
 The case went to trial, and a jury awarded the family $2.5 million in damages.

 When a patient’s health is compromised by a drug’s unreasonable risk, about which the manufacturer of the drug failed to warn, the justice system ensures that the victim is compensated.
 That is what happened in this case, and it may happen again and again.

 Plaintiffs in Risperdal lawsuits allege that the manufacturer had a duty to warn patients and their health care providers about the drug’s adverse effects, including the risk of gynecomastia.
 In the plaintiffs’ long-form complaint, Risperdal victims accused the defendants of “distributing promotional materials that were false and misleading in that they minimized the risks of these serious adverse events, failed to advise physicians to monitor patients for these adverse events, and otherwise falsely claimed that [Risperdal] was safer and more efficacious than other antipsychotic medications on the market.”